Hassan Sheheryar Yasin

-Hassan Sheheryar Yasin, often referred to by his initials, HSY, (born 26 October 1976) is a Pakistani fashion designer and television host.
+Hassan Sheheryar Yasin, often referred to by his initials, HSY, (born 26 October 1976) is a Pakistani fashion designer, television host and actor.

 Born to a Arain family who were active in politics.
 His father, Mian Hamid Yasin, was a chief whip in Zulfikar Ali Bhutto government.
 His parents separated when he was in his early age.
 After separation, his mother moved to the United States.
 He received his early schooling in New York, USA.
 He was salutatorian of the Pakistan School of Fashion Design (class of 2000).
 Yasin is affiliated with the La Chambre Syndicale De La Couture Parisienne in France.
 He holds an honours degree in couture and serves on the board of directors and the executive committee of the fashion institute he graduated from.
 Hassan Shehryar hosts a prime-time talk show Tonite with HSY on Hum Sitaray.

 Starting as a fashion choreographer in 1994, Yasin worked both as a choreographer and designer to various shows within Pakistan and international shows including Dubai, London, New York City and Toronto.